Jscarrs/Course-Management-Java/README.md

    - If the exact **Course-Instructor pair** already exists, notify the user and avoid duplication.

 5. **Handling Binary File:**
-   - If `course_instructor.bin` does not exist, create it.
+   - If `course_instructor.dat` does not exist, create it.
    - **If updating, overwrite the existing Instructor ID for that Course.**
    - Append new assignments **only if the Course does not already have an Instructor or if the user confirms an update.**